 Visit Coral World

-If you are looking for something a bit more interactive during your visit to the island, then you should visit Coral World, another one of the Best Things to Do in St Thomas on a Cruise.
-This marine park, located a short 20 minute cab ride away from the cruise pier, is a great day trip for cruisers of all ages.
+If you are looking for something a bit more interactive during your visit to the island, then you should visit Coral World.
+This marine park, located a short 20-minute cab ride away from the cruise pier, is a great day trip for cruisers of all ages.
 With so many activities and exhibits, you can immerse yourself in the amazing sea life for hours, getting as up close and personal as you want.

 Take a Beach Break

-If your idea of vacation is not zip lining through the rainforest but rather relaxing on a beach, St. Thomas has you covered.
-Boasting one of the most beautiful beaches in the world, a beach break is definitely one of the Best Things to Do in St Thomas on a Cruise.
+If your idea of a vacation is not zip lining through the rainforest but rather relaxing on a beach, St. Thomas has you covered.

 Magen’s Bay, possibly the most popular tourist attraction on the island, is located about a 30 minute cab ride away from the cruise pier (approximately $8 each way).
 For a $4 per person admission fee, you will have access to a beautiful mile stretch of beach, food concessions, a full service bar, and facilities.
 Chairs can be rented for $5-7 as well as other equipment and lockers.

 Coki Beach, adjacent to Coral World Ocean Park, is a snorkeler’s paradise with calm shallow waters and an abundance of sea life.
-Another popular beach spot, Coki offers chair rentals with umbrellas, an abundance of water sport rentals, and facilities.
+Another popular beach spot, Coki offers chair rentals with umbrellas, water sport rentals, and facilities.
 This beach has no entrance fee.

 Sapphire Beach, once a favorite of St. Thomas, is now re-opened again with a restaurant, beach bar, facilities, and plenty of equipment rentals.
 Voted a local’s favorite, this beach offers an abundance of shade and less crowds for you to relax and enjoy the sapphire-hued waters.